-Vermont Maple Syrup
+Vermont Maple Products

 It’s just plain sweeter here in Vermont!
 And that is especially true during maple sugaring season – just ask any Vermont Maple Sugar Maker.
 Vermont’s maple trees herald the sounds of a sugaring new season, drip by drip.
-The maple trees are responding to nature and the sap begins to flow – when it does a wise Vermont Maple Producer knows to have his buckets ready and his lines all drawn and closed.
-To share your Vermont business with us, please contact us.
-Learn more about advertising in VTLiving.
+The maple trees are responding to nature and the sap begins to flow – when it does wise Vermont Maple Producer know to have buckets ready and lines all drawn and closed.
+Ask us about VT Maple Products, share comments, or feature your VT business, contact us.

-This annual event happens late February (in far southern Vermont) or sometimes in March – the exact date varies but any sugarmaker will tell you – the warm sunny days followed by crisp cool nights will make for a longer sap run and a better maple sugaring season.
+This annual event happens in late February (in far southern Vermont) or sometimes in March – the exact date varies but any sugarmaker will tell you – the warm sunny days followed by crisp cool nights will make for a longer sap run and a better maple sugaring season.
 The Vermont maple season can sometimes last into April.

 Vermont has quite a few seasoned maple producers and sugarmakers out there, after all this is America’s leading maple producing state.
 Upwards of 350,000 gallons of pure Vermont maple syrup is produced here each year.

 Many maple sugarmakers now use plastic pipelines and boil down the sap in modern stainless evaporators, but some still gather and boil the old-fashioned way; with horse-drawn wagons and wood-fired evaporators.
 The sugar shack steam is a welcome sign of spring to come.